nebula-orchestrator/docs/docs/api/apps.md

 }
 ```

+# Update app
+update a Nebula app config

-# Update all of app params (POST)
+use POST requests to require updating all of the app fields.

-update a Nebula app config, all the parameters needs to be overwritten at once (POST only), for updating only some of the app parameters use PUT instead, the docker_image is required with the rest of the parameters reverting to default values if not declared.
+use PUT requests to update only a subset of the app fields while leaving the rest as is.

  **request**